Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/OpaqueUniqueIdentifiers.md

 Opaque Unique Identifiers
 ============================

+This document outlines the XML representation of the Opaque Unique Identifiers service provided to devices in the federated network.
 While each connected entity has a unique global identity on the XMPP network called the JID, and each entity connected to the XMPP network via a [*concentrator*](Concentrator.md) has a unique global identity in the *quadruple* (`JID`, `NodeId`, `SourceId`, `Partition`), there is sometimes also a need for an opaque unique identifier, that is not directly related to any communication protocol.
 Typically, applications use